vizui/designpatterns/docs/content/patterns/components/forms.md

 If the majority of the fields are required, consider adding `(optional)` to the optional fields instead of asterisks on the required field.

-#### Top aligned labels
+#### Vertically aligned labels
-When the fields are top aligned, the asterisk is placed on the right.
+When labels are vertically aligned, the asterisk is placed on the right.
 [preview]
 <div class="row">
   <form class="" style="max-width: 450px;" role="form">